IntensiveCoLearning/english_2nd/Zhangfeng&Oscar.md

 The frantic pacing scene —changes every 11 seconds on average —often leads kid zoned out  and spun up;unable to concentrate.

+### 2024.10.17

+16.beadier,salt,and flautist the had been seven typhoon in a week.

+Battered,socked and flooded;the Philippiness is being hit by its 2nd typhoon in a week.

 <!-- Content_END -->